burgshrimps/dicast/README.md

 See above.

 ## Evaluation
 This step uses trained models to make predicitons for a set of unseen SVs and subsequently compares the predictions with the ground truth labels.
 This results of this mode are saved in a directory called `eval` inside the model directory.
-## Evaluation
+For each SV type model a file, <clfname>_<svtype>_eval.tsv is created containing the feature values, quality scores of the input callers as well as the dicast probabilities.
+This file can be used by the script `scripts/evaluate_model.ipynb` to compute metrics such as precision and recall.